ClickHouse/ClickHouse/README.md

  ## Interested in joining ClickHouse and making it your full-time job?

 We are a globally diverse and distributed team, united behind a common goal of creating industry-leading, real-time analytics.
 Here, you will have an opportunity to solve some of the most cutting-edge technical challenges and have direct ownership of your work and vision.
-If you are a contributor by nature, a thinker and a doer - we’ll definitely click!
+If you are a contributor by nature, a thinker, and a doer - we’ll definitely click!

 Check out our **current openings** here: https://clickhouse.com/company/careers